 - Adding a new geographic market or language to your site?
 This is the perfect time to do both a specialized and a strategic audit to ensure that search engines are receiving the correct language and location signals from your site.

-Who should perform your site audits?
+Who should perform my site audits?

 Determining who will conduct your audit (or audits!) and who will carry out the resulting recommendations can be just as important as choosing the correct audit type and frequency.
 Your audit partner will help you ensure that your content is delivering on the intent of your users’ queries, and they’re the front line of your findability plan.